 Tender perennial that is winter hardy to USDA Zones 7-10.
 In St. Louis, it is grown as an annual in moist, organically rich, well-drained soils in full sun to part shade.
 Soils should be kept uniformly moist.
 Best bloom occurs in cool summer climates.
-Flowering may slow down considerably in the heat of a St. Louis summer where some light afternoon shade is best.
+Flowering may slow down considerably in the heat of a St. Louis summer where part afternoon shade is best.
 A summer mulch retains moisture and helps keep soils cool.
 Sow seeds directly in the garden 1-2 weeks before last frost date or indoors 6-8 weeks earlier.
 Set out seedlings or purchased plants just before last frost date.
+Pinch young plants to promote bushiness.
+Deadhead spent blooms to encourage additional bloom.
 If flowering significantly decreases in the heat of the summer, cut back plants to encourage later bloom.
 If sited in a sheltered location with a southern exposure, plants may survive a mild St. Louis winter.
 Cuttings may be taken in late summer for overwintering.

 ‘Purple Robe’ is a compact, violet-blue-flowered cupflower cultivar that grows to 6” tall and spreads along the ground to 12” wide.
-Cup-shaped, violet-blue flowers (to 1” wide) cover the plant with bloom from early summer to fall.
-Finely-cut, stiff, linear green leaves to 3/4” long.
-The genus name honors Juan Eusebio Nieremberg, 17th century Spanish Jesuit and professor of natural history.
-The Royal Horticultural Society currently lists ‘Purple Robe’ as a cultivar of N. scoparia.
-It should be noted that, over the years, ‘Purple Robe’ has been listed and sold as a cultivar of several different Nierembergia species.
+‘Purple Robe’ has been listed and sold as a cultivar of several different Nierembergia species.

 No serious insect or disease problems.
 Susceptible to tobacco mosaic virus.
 Watch for slugs and snails.